-It was supposed to be a match just like any other in the middle of the card.
+It was supposed to be a match, just like any other in the middle of the card.
 Wendi Richter was set to wrestle The Spider, normally performed by wrestler Glen Deane.
 Earlier in the evening, however, something felt a bit off for Richter.
 She had bumped into The Fabulous Moolah, which was strange as Moolah normally only showed up on cards she was booked to work on.
 Moolah wasn’t booked to work this evening.
-Richter also saw Glen Deane backstage, too, so began to think nothing of it.
+Richter also saw Glen Deane backstage, so she began to think nothing of it.
 That was until she stepped into the ring and noticed that The Spider had taken on a different form altogether, the form of an older, smaller woman.
 A woman in the shape of The Fabulous Moolah.

 Before the bell rang, many thoughts came racing through Richter’s head.
 Maybe Deane got ill and had to be replaced last minute?
 After all, things like this happened all the time.
 But once the bell went and stiff shots starting coming her way, it became apparent who she was facing.